Burak-Yesil/LeastSquaresRegression-AnalyticalSolution/README.md

 # LeastSquaresRegression-AnalyticalSolution

-I implemented a Least Squares Regression model to predict the Boston Housing Prices.
+I made a Least Squares Regression model to predict the Boston Housing Prices.
 I got the weight vector using the Analytical Solution Formula, instead of using gradient descent.